bitcoin-sv/spv-store/docs/README.md

 ## Indexers
 Indexers parse transactions and identify if a transaction output fits a specified set of rules.
 If a match is identified, the indexer can extract pertinant data from the transaction and save that data in a fashion where it can be retrieved and searched.

-## Txos
-The fundimental building blocks of a Bitcoin transactions are transaction outputs (Txos).
-At the lowest level, transaction outputs contain some amount of bitcoin, and the rules by which those bitcoins can be spent.
-Outputs of one transaction are t

-## Owner

-## Persistance

-## APIs